-The majority of the impacts are in 2020/21 and are noted below:
+The impacts in 2020/21 and are noted below:

-- The Service is anticipating a Collection Fund deficit from the Unitary Authorities at the end of 2020/21 based on their collection rates of council tax and business rates over this period, however the Service is yet to receive any forecasts. - The Service's investments over 2020/21 will be generating lower than anticipated returns due to the reduction in base rate by the Bank of England and the consequential lowering of the interest rates. - Cash flow could be impacted by not receiving funds on time and to the expected amount from the Unitary Authorities, however with their Covid-19 support grants and other related financial support measures, the Service/Authority is not anticipating to be adversely impacted.
-Should a cash flow issue arise, the Service has readily available invested funds to call upon. - Other than the above, the Service/Authority does not forecast any other material financial impacts.
+The Service is anticipating a Collection Fund deficit from the Unitary Authorities at the end of 2020/21 based on their collection rates of council tax and business rates over this period.
+The government has agreed to support local authorities by paying a grant equal to 75% of income tax losses.
+The amount that will be reimbursed to the Service is currently unknown, however the Service believe that this is not material to the 2020/21 statement of accounts.

+The Service's investments over 2020/21 has generated lower than anticipated returns due to the reduction in base rate by the Bank of England and the consequential lowering of the interest rates.

+Other than the above, the Service/Authority does not forecast any other material financial impacts.

-The Statement of Accounts for the year ended 31 March 2020 consists of the following:-
+The Statement of Accounts for the year ended 31 March 2021 consists of the following:-